On the topology of the limit sets of non-autonomous iterated function systems: Abstract

 \section{Abstract}

-Fractals are ubiquitous in nature, and since Mandelbrot's seminal insight into their structure, there has been growing interest in them.
+Since Mandelbrot's seminal work, there has been growing interest in the geometric nature of fractals.
 While the topological properties of the limit sets of IFSs have been studied---notably in the pioneering work of Hata---many aspects remain poorly understood, especially in the non-autonomous setting.
-In this paper, we present a homological framework which captures the structure of the limit set.
-We apply our novel abstract theory to the concrete analysis of the so-called fractal square, and provide an answer to a variant of Mandelbrot’s percolation problem.
-This work offers new insights into the topology of fractals.
+In this paper, we investigate the topology of limit sets arising from randomly generated non-autonomous IFSs.
+To this end, we develop a simplicial-homological framework that makes their topological structure accessible to rigorous analysis.
+We apply our abstract theory to the concrete analysis of the so-called fractal squares, and provide an answer to a variant of Mandelbrot’s percolation problem.
+Moreover, for the non-autonomous fractal squares considered here, we prove that the Betti numbers of the finite-stage approximations grow exponentially at a rate equal to the natural symbolic entropy of the system.
+This reveals a quantitative link between topology across scales and dynamical complexity.